 As a Jesuit Catholic University, all members of the Loyola community are called upon to act in solidarity with one another.
 Simply put, that is seeking to understand someone with a different lived experience and then advocating with them for change.
 Broad opportunities are available for Loyola community members to be in solidarity and be active citizens.
 Advocacy initiatives are deeply connected with the priorities and vision of the communities directly impacted by various justice issues and serve as a tool to mobilize and build Loyola’s political power on the local and state level.

 - Advocacy Definition: An action or set of actions to publicly support or recommend a cause or policy

 - Critical Components of justice-based advocacy:

 - Shifts power to marginalized communities

 How to become an active Ignatian citizen?

-- Catch the Govanstowne's Farmer's Market June through September!
-Meet local farmers, enjoy delicious food, visit with our community, enjoy music, sweet treats and much more!
+Visit with our community at the Govans Farmers' Market June through September.
+Meet local farmers, enjoy delicious food and music, and much more!

 York Road Partnership